dpmatthews/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 **Proposal**:
 Change the default for `abort on timeout` to `True` and set the default for the `timeout` event to `PT1H`.

-We should also improve the visibility of stalled workflows.
+We should also improve the visibility of stalled workflows and blocked tasks.
-*  `cylc scan` and the UI gscan panel should clearly indicate if a running workflow is stalled.
+*  `cylc scan` and the UI gscan panel should clearly indicate if a running workflow is stalled or has blocked tasks.
 * Similarly for stopped workflows (also other states: "not started", "run to completion", "died"?, etc).
 * Stopped workflows need to be ordered by last activity time (as they are in cylc review) so that any workflows which have stopped unexpectedly don't get missed.